Prior to writing this article on ‘Confidence in Public Speaking’, I did a quick Google search.

 However, there was one vital missing ingredient – the alignment of Emma’s beliefs.

 Emma was a people pleaser and was always worried about what people thought of her.
 For her, it was extremely important that she was seen as being professional and accomplished.
 For Emma, this meant getting Public speaking nailed the first time and never making any mistakes.

-With her current belief system, she made making a mistake MEAN that:
+With her current belief system, she made making a mistake in public speaking MEAN that:

 1) She was a failure

 3) People would laugh at her and judge her

 Wow – can you see how difficult Emma had made it to be a confident public speaker?

 We make things ‘ mean ‘ something about us

 This is when my own expertise came into play as I worked with Emma to change ‘what she made it mean ’ if she wasn’t perfect at public speaking first time!

 These new Positive beliefs included: